EdsonBueno/infinite_scroll_pagination/example/README.md

     );
 ```

-## Listening to Status Changes
+## Listening to State Changes

-If you need to execute some action when the list status changes, such as displaying a dialog/snackbar/toast, use [PagedStateChangeListener](https://pub.dev/documentation/infinite_scroll_pagination/latest/infinite_scroll_pagination/PagedStateChangeListener-class.html).
+If you need to execute some action when the list state changes, such as displaying a dialog/snackbar/toast, or sending a custom event to a BLoC or so, use [PagedStateChangeListener](https://pub.dev/documentation/infinite_scroll_pagination/latest/infinite_scroll_pagination/PagedStateChangeListener-class.html).
 For example:

 ```dart
 @override